Local-Connectivity-Lab/scn-documentation/docs/infrastructure/grafana-log-dashboard.md

 ---
-title: Grafana Logging Dashboard Guide
+title: Grafana Log Dashboard Guide
 ---

-# Grafana Server Log Monitoring Dashboard Setup
+### Developed By: Rudra Prakash Singh, Esther Jang

-## Developed By: Rudra Prakash Singh, Esther Jang
+---

 This guide walks you through the process of setting up a Grafana Server Log Monitoring Dashboard, including the installation and configuration of Grafana, Loki, and Promtail for log aggregation and visualization.
 It also covers setting up scripts for automating log retrieval and dashboard updates.